ZengineHQ/developers/plugins/registration/index.md

         </tr>
         <tr>
             <td>template</td>
             <td>Similar to controller, your plugin HTML can have multiple templates.
-The `template` parameter corresponds to the template associated with the main controller.
+The <code>template</code> parameter corresponds to the template associated with the main controller.
 This value represents a template ID in the plugin HTML.
 The template ID must be prefixed with a dash-delimited version of your namespace, like <code>my-plugin-main</code>.
 This is in keeping with the AngularJS HTML attribute style.</td>
         </tr>
         <tr>
             <td>title</td>